JokeryEU/onestopshop_capstone/README.md

 Room for improvement:

 - User interface
-- Charts
+- Admin Charts
-- Payments
 - ...

 To do:

 - Add refund orders
-- Add better security to paypal/stripe payment methods
+- Add better security to stripe payment method
 - Add User address in the database
+- Add refresh token
 - Add OAuth
 - ...